RedHatInsights/yggdrasil/CONTRIBUTING.md

 dnf install mqttcli
 ```

+## Debugging MQTT traffic

+If the environment variable `MQTT_DEBUG` is set, `yggd` will log all MQTT
+messages sent and received.
+This can be useful for debugging.

 # Sending Data

 With a running `yggd` and `echo` worker, it should be possible to publish a